thomotron/serval-mesh-observer-packet-capture/scripts/README.md

 # Mesh Extender and Observer scripts
 This directory contains a variety of scripts used to test the 2019 Mesh Extender Test Network at Tonsley.
+There are also several alternate runscripts and configuration files within the [`alternate-runscripts-and-configs/`](alternate-runscripts-and-configs/) directory, and Rhizome database samples in the [`rhizome-databases/`](rhizome-databases/) directory.

 The table below has some descriptions about each script, what they do, and how they might be useful: